mysokolsky/Go_Day03-1/README.md

 <h2 id="chapter-i" >Chapter I</h2>
 <h2 id="general-rules" >General rules</h2>

-- Your programs should not quit unexpectedly (giving an error on a valid input).
-If this happens, your project will be considered non functional and will receive a 0 during the evaluation.
+- Your programs should not exit unexpectedly (give an error on valid input).
+If this happens, your project will be considered non-functional and will receive a 0 in the evaluation.
-- We encourage you to create test programs for your project even though this work won't have to be submitted and won't be graded.
-It will give you a chance to easily test your work and your peers' work.
-You will find those tests especially useful during your defence.
-Indeed, during defence, you are free to use your tests and/or the tests of the peer you are evaluating.
+- We encourage you to create test programs for your project, even though this work doesn't have to be submitted and won't be graded.
+This will allow you to easily test your work and the work of your peers.
+You will find these tests particularly useful during your defense.
+In fact, you are free to use your tests and/or the tests of the peer you are evaluating during your defense.
 - Submit your work to your assigned git repository.
-Only the work in the git repository will be graded.
+Only the work in the git repository will be evaluated.
-- If your code is using external dependencies, it should use [Go Modules](https://go.dev/blog/using-go-modules) for managing them
+- If your code uses external dependencies, it should use [Go Modules](https://go.dev/blog/using-go-modules) to manage them.

 <h2 id="chapter-ii" >Chapter II</h2>
 <h2 id="rules-of-the-day" >Rules of the day</h2>

-- You should only turn in `*.go` files and (in case of external dependencies) `go.mod` + `go.sum`
+- You should only submit `*.go` files and (in case of external dependencies) `go.mod` + `go.sum`.
-- Your code for this task should be buildable with just `go build`
+- Your code for this task should be buildable with just `go build`.
-- All inputs ('page'/'lat'/'long') should be thouroughly validated and never cause HTTP 500 (only HTTP 400/401 is acceptable, with a meaningful error message, as explained in EX02)
+- All input ('page'/'lat'/'long') should be thoroughly validated and never cause an HTTP 500 (only HTTP 400/401 is acceptable, with a meaningful error message, as explained in EX02).

 <h2 id="chapter-iii" >Chapter III</h2>
 <h2 id="intro" >Intro</h2>

-People tend to love some recommending apps.
-It helps to avoid thinking too much about what to buy, where to go and what to eat.
+People tend to love some recommendation apps.
+It helps to avoid thinking too much about what to buy, where to go, and what to eat.

-Also, pretty much everyone has a phone with a geolocation.
-How often did you try finding some restaurants in your area for dinner?
+Plus, pretty much everyone has a phone with geolocation.
+How many times have you tried to find some restaurants in your area for dinner?

-Let's think a bit about how these services work and build one of our own, really simple one, shall we?
+Let's think about how these services work and build one of our own, a really simple one, right?

 <h2 id="chapter-iv" >Chapter IV</h2>
 <h3 id="ex00">Exercise 00: Loading Data</h3>

-There are lots and lots of various databases on the market.
-But, because we're trying to provide the ability to search for things, let's use [Elasticsearch](https://www.elastic.co/downloads/elasticsearch). <!---All examples provided have been tested on version 7.9.2.-->
+There are many, many different databases on the market.
+But since we're trying to provide the ability to search for things, let's use [Elasticsearch](https://www.elastic.co/downloads/elasticsearch). <!---All examples provided have been tested on version 7.9.2.-->

-Elasticsearch is a full text search engine built on top of [Lucene](https://en.wikipedia.org/wiki/Apache_Lucene).
-It provides an HTTP API that we will be using in this task.
+Elasticsearch is a full-text search engine built on top of [Lucene](https://en.wikipedia.org/wiki/Apache_Lucene).
+It provides an HTTP API, which we will use in this task.

-Our provided dataset of restaurants (taken from an Open Data portal) consists of more than 13 thousands of restaurants in the area of Moscow, Russia (you can put together another similar dataset for any other location you want).
-Every entry has:
+Our provided dataset of restaurants (taken from an Open Data portal) consists of more than 13 thousand restaurants in the area of Moscow, Russia (you can build another similar dataset for any other location you want).
+Each entry has:

 - ID
 - Name